For Sale: Dallas Mansion With No Bedrooms For Nearly $1 Million

 “If you’re getting ready for the zombie apocalypse this could be where you would want to be,” said Lahli

-Lahli said the calls expressing interest have been nonstop since it was recently featured on Zillow Gone Wild.MORE NEWS: Oregon Dog Reunites With North Texas Family After Owner Dies
+Lahli said the calls expressing interest have been nonstop since it was recently featured on Zillow Gone Wild.MORE NEWS: North Texas Nonprofit Unable To Help After Thousands Of Dollars Worth Of Supplies Stolen

 Despite its limitations, the agents expect to eventually find the right buyer for it.